onedata/op-worker/docs/veilCluster/erlang_modules/veil_modules/dao/dao.rst

 	.. function:: save_record(term() | #veil_document{uuid :: string(), rev_info :: term(), record :: term(), force_update :: boolean()}) -> {ok, DocId :: string()} | {error, conflict} | no_return()
 		:noindex:

 	Saves record to DB.
-Argument has to be either Record :: term() which will be saved<br/> with random UUID as completely new document or #veil_document record.
-If #veil_document record is passed <br/> caller may set UUID and revision info in order to update this record in DB.<br/> If you got #veil_document{} via :ref:`dao:get_record/1 <dao:get_record/1>`, uuid and rev_info are in place and you shouldn't touch them<br/> Should not be used directly, use :ref:`dao:handle/2 <dao:handle/2>` instead.
+Argument has to be either Record :: term() which will be saved with random UUID as completely new document or #veil_document record.
+If #veil_document record is passed caller may set UUID and revision info in order to update this record in DB.
+If you got #veil_document{} via :ref:`dao:get_record/1 <dao:get_record/1>`, uuid and rev_info are in place and you shouldn't touch them Should not be used directly, use :ref:`dao:handle/2 <dao:handle/2>` instead.

 	.. _`dao:set_db/1`: